-1).
-To get started on classical guitar right-hand technique, it’s helpful to know a few basics.
-Start with this video on the basics.
+- The Basics of Form and Movement – To get started on classical guitar right-hand technique, it’s helpful to know a few basics.

-2.)
-Next, see a few common mistakes people make, so you can avoid them.
-Click here for 5 common mistakes.
+- 5 Common Guitar Mistakes – Next, see a few common mistakes people make, so you can avoid them.

 In The Woodshed Program, we start at the very beginning and build your classical guitar technique from the ground up.
 This guarantees a solid foundation you can improve on for life.
 The program uses the methods described above, with additional materials and resources for more effective practice.
 Click here to learn more about the program.

 Below you’ll find more resources to expand on the links above.